Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

         fmla v20.2s, v3.2s, v4.s[0]
     ...

 We store the full 16 computed floats back to memory but only add an offset of 14 floats because the last two floats aren't used.
-The last 14 values are exactly stored (8+4+2).
+The last 14 values we have to save back to memory are exactly stored (8+4+2) to not right into memory we maybe not own.

 .. code-block:: asm
     :linenos: